Florida Keys, USA

 From time to time, there appeared the end of a cross street that allowed the view of the ocean, in uncharacteristic patches, little or not at all attractive.

-Only 10km to the southwest, we came upon a public beach, a patch of sand dotted with mangroves that the retreat of the low tide revealed, as revealed by the immense shallow bed onwards.
-Anne's Beach was more amenable to Caribbean amphibians than bathing.
+Just 10km to the southwest, we came across a public beach, a patch of sand dotted with mangroves that the receding low tide revealed, as revealed by the immense surface bed ahead.

 Entrance to Anne's Beach, Islamorada, Florida Keys, United States of America